Nickname(s): The Last Frontier

-Alaska’s native inhabitants are the Ekimos, an indigenous people that live in the Arctic region.
+Alaska’s native inhabitants are the Eskimos, an indigenous people that live in the Arctic region.
 Russia had no interest in the icy area and was happy to sell it to the United States in 1867 for $7.2 million.
 Alaska returned thousands of times more in natural resources.
-During WWII American warplanes were flown to Fairbanks and then on to Nome where Soviet pilots took possession under a lend-lease program to fight the Germans.
+During WWII, American warplanes were flown to Fairbanks and Nome, where Soviet pilots took possession under a lend-lease program to fight the Germans.
 The Japanese temporally occupied US soil on one of the remote Aleutian Islands.

 Here are a few interesting facts about Alaska:

-The Northern Lights (Aurora Borealis) can be seen 243 days a year in Fairbanks with green being the dominate color.
+The Northern Lights (Aurora Borealis) can be seen 243 days a year in Fairbanks, with green being the dominant color.

 Alaska has more than 3 million lakes, 130 active volcanoes, and 100,000 glaciers.

-Juneau is the only capitol with no road access.
+Juneau is the only capital with no road access.
 It is also the largest city area-wise – larger than Rhode Island.